Clumsy-Coder/automation-udacity/README.md

 ## A Course from Udacity

 Skills used:
--Sass
+* Sass
---7-1 Pattern
+..* 7-1 Pattern
--Typeplate
+* Typeplate
--Image Optimization
+* Image Optimization
--Concatination and Minification
+* Concatination and Minification